nstoddard/unitcalc/README.md

 20.0
 ```

-There's two commands for defining units: `unit` and `si-unit`.
-They have the same syntax, but the difference is that `si-unit` automatically generates versions of the unit with SI prefixes.
-For instance, `unit meter/meters(m)` will automatically define the units `centimeter`, `cm`, `kilometer`, `km`, etc.
+There's three commands for defining units: `unit`, `si-unit`, and `bin-unit`.
+They have the same syntax, but the difference is that `si-unit` automatically generates versions of the unit with SI prefixes, and `bin-unit` also generates binary prefixes.
+For instance, `si-unit meter/meters(m)` will automatically define the units `centimeter`, `cm`, `kilometer`, `km`, etc.

 Units and variables are case-sensitive.
 For instance, `5 KM` won't work.